deadbaed/blog/content/2023-07-02-service-internal-infra-alpine.md

 We will set up WireGuard, but not a server, a regular peer that will connect to the WireGuard server.

-Create a new peer on the WireGuard server, and copy the config file to the new peer.
+Create a new peer on the WireGuard server, and get the config file ready.

 ## Install